Thompson-Okanagan Economic Region Workforce Insights

 Employment Rate: Regional vs Local Patterns

-Employment rates show a strong correlation (0.72) between regional and local levels.
-This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.
+Employment rates show a weak correlation (0.03) between regional and local levels.
+This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.

 Loading...

-Data source: Statistics Canada - Labour Force Survey October, 2025
+Data source: Statistics Canada - Labour Force Survey April, 2026

 Local area